 Step One – Nutrition and Handling.
 Nutrition is the true cornerstone of this program.
 Edenbright Puppies are left with their mother for the first five weeks.
 We do not force wean our puppies.
 Mama has important lessons to teach her babies, even after their teeth come in and they begin to lose their suckling reflex.
 So, naturally, we start with the health and nutrition of our Mamas.
-Our Dams are free fed high quality dry dog food (Purina Pro Plan Active and/or Hills Science Diet Active) along with daily supplemental feedings of nutritionally balanced home-made dog food.
+Our Dams are free-fed high-quality dry dog food (Purina Pro Plan Active and/or Hills Science Diet Active) along with daily supplemental feedings of nutritionally balanced homemade dog food.
 We include natural wholesome ingredients.
 This provides Mama with extra nutrition to feed her babies.

 The puppies begin their nutritional journey the week before Mama will wean (mama will give many signs that she is almost ready to wean.
 We watch for the signs and begin supplementing the puppies with puppy food).
 Because their little tummies are developing, we do not feed our puppies any type of table or homemade food.
-Instead they start on a diet of high quality replacement puppy milk and Purina Pro Plan Healthy Puppy Food.
+Instead, they start on a diet of high-quality replacement puppy milk and Purina Pro Plan Healthy Puppy Food.

 Step Two – Play and Environment.
-As soon as the puppies begin to walk, see and hear (usually after three weeks) we introduce different textures, sounds and smells to the puppies environment.
-All the way up until they are ready for their new homes, Edenbright Puppies will have played with a myriad of cognitively interesting toys, heard the sounds of a household (television, music, phones ringing, running laughing children, dogs barking, pots clanking) and experienced many different indoor and outdoor environments.
-While that may not seem like its very important, many breeders do not allow their puppies to experience grass, dirt or carpet.
+As soon as the puppies begin to walk, see and hear (usually after three weeks) we introduce different textures, sounds and smells to the puppy’s environment.
+All the way up until they are ready for their new homes, Edenbright Puppies will have played with a myriad of cognitively interesting toys, and heard the sounds of a household (television, music, phones ringing, running laughing children, dogs barking, pots clanking) and experienced many different indoor and outdoor environments.
+While that may not seem like it’s very important, many breeders do not allow their puppies to experience grass, dirt, or carpet.
 Many breeders keep their puppies in a kennel until time to go home.
-We don’t believe a puppy can be well-rounded unless it develops a sense of itself and it’s surroundings – cultivating confidence and stimulating brain growth by allowing puppies to experience and explore the world around them is the goal!
+We don’t believe a puppy can be well-rounded unless it develops a sense of itself and its surroundings – cultivating confidence and stimulating brain growth by allowing puppies to experience and explore the world around them is the goal!

 Step Four – Socialization.
 Socialization is probably the most important part of this program.
 We begin by allowing mama access to her babies when she wants to see them (trust me, she will let us know!) for the duration of their lives here at Edenbright Kennels.
-Mama has a lot to teach her little ones, like bite inhibition, doggy language and how to be submissive.
+Mama has a lot to teach her little ones, like bite inhibition, doggy language, and how to be submissive.
 Our puppies are also socialized with the family children.
 Brittanys as a breed are notoriously good with children, often allowing small children to pull, push, roll and tug without incident.
 Our Brittanys are no different, and our puppies get a special start!